Skip to content

 1. In the chart query, when filtering fields, select the variable for the value;

-2. Switch the variable value in the scenario view, and the chart will be filtered and displayed based on the variable tag.
+2. Switch the variable value in the scenario view, and the chart will filter and display based on the variable tag.

 Prerequisite